ipavlic/apex-fp/README.md

 |-------------------|--------|-------------|
 | `Collection` 		| `filter(SObjectPredicate predicate)` 			| Returns a `Collection` view of records that satisfied predicate |

-Two predicates are provided out of the box, `FieldsMatch` and `RecordMatch`.
+Three predicates are provided out of the box, `FieldsMatch`, `RecordMatch` and `ChangeMatch`.
 They are instantiated through factory methods on `Match`:

 ```apex
 Collection accountCollection = Collection.of(accounts);